-- Eisenhower Graduate (GRAD) Fellowships enable students to pursue master's degrees or doctorates in transportation-related fields at the university of their choice.
+- Eisenhower Graduate (GRAD) Fellowships enable students to pursue master's degrees or doctorates in transportation-related fields at the University of their choice.

 - Eisenhower Grants for Research Fellowships (GRF) acquaints undergraduate and graduate students with transportation research, development, and technology transfer activities at U.S. Department of Transportation facilities.

-- Eisenhower People with Disabilities (PWD) Fellowships provide additional opportunities for people with disabilities to pursue education that prepares them to enter careers in transportation.
+- Eisenhower People with Disabilities (PWD) Fellowships provide additional opportunities for people with disabilities to pursue an education that prepares them to enter careers in transportation.
 The PWD Fellowships also serves as a feeder program for other Eisenhower fellowships.

 - Eisenhower Intern Fellowship (EIF) provides students with opportunities to perform a wide range of significant transportation-related activities at public and private-sector transportation organizations.

-Application deadline: typically fall annually
+Application deadline: Typically fall annually

 Environmental Protection Agency- Science to Achieve Results (STAR) Graduate Fellowships

-The goal this program is to encourage promising students to obtain advanced degrees and pursue careers in an environmental field.
+The goal of this program is to encourage promising students to obtain advanced degrees and pursue careers in an environmental field.
 This goal is consistent with the mission of EPA, which is to provide leadership in the nation’s environmental science, research, education, assessment, restoration, preservation, pollution prevention and sustainability efforts.
 Master's level students may receive support for a maximum of two years.
 Doctoral students may be supported for a maximum of three years, usable over a period of five years.

 Application deadline: late November

 Eligibility requirements: Students must attend a fully accredited U.S. college or university (located in the U.S. or its territories or possessions, or be lawfully admitted to the U.S. for permanent residence.
 Resident aliens must include their green card number in their application (you must have your green card at the time of application to be eligible for the Fellowship opportunity).
-EPA may verify this number with the U.S. Citizenship and Immigration service of the Department of Homeland Security.
+EPA may verify this number with the U.S. Citizenship and Immigration Service of the Department of Homeland Security.

 Fanny and John Hertz Graduate Fellowships